TippingCanoe/ClassyUtilities/README.md

 ClassyUtilities was originally created by [Jeff Friesen](https://github.com/robotafterall) in the development of apps for [Tipping Canoe](https://github.com/TippingCanoe).

-Classy is an awesome stylesheet framework for iOS [Classy](http://classy.as/)
+[Classy](http://classy.as/) is an awesome stylesheet framework for iOS

 ## License